Jump to topic

 - In partnership with Penn Institute for Personalized Medicine, to establish a repository of patient tumor samples for future use by investigators

 - To educate faculty, trainees, advanced practitioners, patients and their families at Penn State regarding the importance of early-phase clinical trials and of conducting strong clinical research

-The pediatric hematopoietic stem cell transplantation program at Penn State Children’s Hospital was established in 1998 and expanded in 2003.
+The pediatric hematopoietic stem cell transplantation program at Penn State Health Children’s Hospital was established in 1998 and expanded in 2003.
 This program provides high-quality comprehensive services to infants, children, adolescents and young adults whose treatment requires a stem cell transplant or other cellular therapy.